MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 You can use the *PropertySets* and *Properties* parameters together in the same command.

-We've also included a Minimum property set that includes a bare minimum set of properties for the cmdlet output.
+We've also included a Minimum property set that includes a bare minimum set of required properties for the cmdlet output (for example, identity properties).
+The properties in the Minimum property sets are also described in [Property sets in Exchange Online PowerShell V2 cmdlets](cmdlet-property-sets.md).

 - If you don't use the *PropertySets* or *Properties* parameters, you automatically get the properties in the Minimum property set.
 - If you use the *PropertySets* or *Properties* parameters, you get the specified properties **and** the properties in the Minimum property set.

 Either way, the cmdlet output will contain far fewer properties, and the time it takes to return those results will be much faster.

-After you [connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md), this example returns the properties in the Minimum property set for the first ten mailboxes.
+For example, after you [connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md), the following example returns only the properties in the Minimum property set for the first ten mailboxes.

 ```powershell
 Get-EXOMailbox -ResultSize 10